Skip to main content

 At the federal district court level, Louisiana is divided into three districts: Eastern, Middle, and Western.

-Louisiana has three judicial vacancies
+Louisiana has four judicial vacancies

 Image